KevinTheMix/CheatSheets/Elixir.md

 Dynamic functional general-purpose programming language that runs on Erlang BEAM virtual machine.
 Possesses the same qualities as Erlang: concurrency & communication, scalability, failure management.

-## Immutability

-In Elixir, data is immutable, which means it is never updated, but rather duplicated.
-That enforces the fact that existing data never gets altered, and when changes are requested, a new copy is made.

-That feature enables peace of mind for concurrency...
-Makes data reuse super safe, and therefore memory usage super efficient, since it is safely reusable (e.g. the compositional nature of list data structures).

 ## Environment

 ### Installation

 TODO.

-## Syntax
+## Features

+### Immutability

+In Elixir, data is immutable, which means, a memory location once allocated is never subsequently updated.
+Therefore, something that points to the same place will always get the same value.
+Note that unlike in Erlang or Haskell where reassigning (or rather pattern-matching) existing variables raises an error, variables in Elixir **can** be _rebinded_ to a new value.

+That characteristic makes data reuse super safe, especially in a concurrent setting.
+It also makes memory usage more efficient, since multiple parts of an application can use a single piece data, staving off duplication.
+E.g. the compositional nature of lists (data structure), that can chain existing sublists in order to make new combined ones.

 ### Pattern Matching

 =	# Actually not an assignation, but a pattern matching operation!
 	# If the left side is a variable that currently contains no value, it will indeed get assigned.
 _ 	# Disregard the corresponding pattern matched value.
 Is actually a (forever unbound) variable.

+## Syntax

 ### API